8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

 ## Interceptor class

-First of all we have to crate out interceptor class, where will be all the logic:
+First of all we have to create out interceptor class, where will be all the logic:

 ```php
 namespace App\EventListener;